EDUCBA Logo

 Things to Remember

-• Both the arguments can accept only numerical values; if there are text or string values, then it excludes those values.
+• Both arguments can accept only numerical values; if there are text or string values, then it excludes those values.
 The arguments can contain numbers or names that contain numbers.

-• Both the arguments should not be empty; if any one of the ranges is empty, then the result will be #DIV/0!
+• Both arguments should not be empty; if any one of the ranges is empty, then the result will be #DIV/0!

 • A variance of the two arguments should not be zero.
 If the variance is zero, then we will get #DIV/0!

-• Learn the basics of SLOPE to understand the working method of SLOPE in excel.
+• Learn the basics of SLOPE to understand the working method of SLOPE in Excel.

 1. SUM Function in Excel